byrne22/mylibrary/README.md

 This App allows the user to:

-View the books collections in the library catalogue:
+View the books collections in the library catalogue

-Check the Author and read a brief description of what the boom is about Add and remove the books from a favorites list
+Check the Author and read a brief description of what the boom is about

+Add and remove the books from a favorites list